Disability benefit complaints

 - a copy of the superannuation provider's letter of response to your complaint

-- if your complaint is about the amount of benefit payable' for example, whether an insured component of the benefit is payable or that a higher level of insured benefit is payable, provide a statement explaining why you believe you are entitled to the insured component of the benefit and/or a higher level of benefit and what have you based this belief on
+- if your complaint is about the amount of benefit payable' for example, whether an insured component of the benefit is payable or that a higher level of insured benefit is payable, an explanation as to why you believe you are entitled to the insured component of the benefit and/or a higher level of benefit and what have you based this belief on

-What other information can the Tribunal request from you during the Tribunal process?
+What other information can the Tribunal request from you during the complaints resolution process?

 You may be asked to provide further information or evidence such as: